Over 30,000 people live in areas bordering Lower Zambezi National Park

 CLZ has set up 33 felumbus in the community

 CLZ’s community programme supports the construction of elephant safe granary stores (felumbus) in the Chiawa GMA.
 The felumbus are very popular in the Chiawa GMA and provide safe storage of maize for community members.
-Funding for these has come from Awely and through a ‘sponsor-a-felumbu’ scheme that was kindly run by Chiawa Camp and Old Mondoro Bush Camp, offering their guests the opportunity to sponsor their own felumbu (each felumbu is numbered and allocated to a donor).
-Awely also funds an assistant to Stephen Kalio to help him with the construction of the granary stores.
+Funding for these came from Awely and through a ‘sponsor-a-felumbu’ scheme that was kindly run by Chiawa Camp and Old Mondoro Bush Camp, offering their guests the opportunity to sponsor their own felumbu (each felumbu is numbered and allocated to a donor).

 The hippo fence protects 20 farmers from crop-damaging by hippos and elephants